kool814/GLS/docs/Design/Imports/Imports.md

 Import commands are the only ones in GLS that change based on other commands in the file.
 Intricacies in file path relativity necessesitate import commands knowing their file's relative path.

+There are typically two types of sources for imported items:

+1. Local files within the same project
+2. Absolute paths

+### Types of imports

-Supported languages generally have one or two of the following forms of inputs:
+Supported languages generally have one or two of the following forms of imports:

 1. Importing specific items within a package
 2. Importing an entire package